daydreaming-experiment/app/CONTRIBUTING.md

 Here goes a description of the tools and workflow we use in development; it should help in getting up and running.

+## Passwords

+The app uses passwords that must be hard-coded in the APKs, but are not included in the repository.
+Once you've cloned the repository, you should copy the `passes.template.xml` file to `passes.local.xml` and fill it with the passwords you want to use (or the daydreaming team's passwords).
+Trying to build app (see further down) will fail if you haven't done this.

 ## Development tools

 ### IDE